saqibali-2k/ChessAI/README.md

 Three main training phases for neural network:
 1. Gather data through self-play
 2. Train new network
-3. Evaluate whether new network is better, replace with the new one if so.
+3. Evaluate whether new network is better, replace with the old one if so.

 To train: